 C. TAXING: the investments in specialized funds are tax-free of legal costs; the yields generated by these investments are not taxed with a tax of leasing.

 To consult with a particular fund, or several of them about the minimum amounts of investment in fixes rent at heart or of stocks.
-In addition it is possible to be consulted in any financial organization, with a stockbroker, a magazine, or specialized newspaper.
-After fixing its objective of investment one can ask for information directly to the company manager.
+In addition, it is possible to be consulted in any financial organization, with a stockbroker, a magazine, or a specialized newspaper.
+After fixing its objective of investment one can ask for information directly from the company manager.
 All funds must provide a copy to him of a prospect before accepting its initial investment.
-If the prospect inquires about: initial, objective minimum investment of the fund, results, level of risk that is run in the investments and commissions that are received.
+If the prospect inquires about: initial, objective minimum investment of the fund, results, level of risk that is run in the investments, and commissions that are received.

 To choose a modality.